chinapedia/wikipedia.abstract.en/Page/Jainism.md

 _Tirthankara-nama-karma_ is a special type of karma, bondage of which raises a soul to the supreme status of a _tirthankara_.

-Jiva.jpg Jain texts state that souls exist as "clothed with material bodies", where it entirely fills up the body.
+Jain texts state that souls exist as "clothed with material bodies", where it entirely fills up the body.
 There are five types of bodies in the Jaina thought: earthly (e.g. most humans, animals and plants), metamorphic (e.g. gods, hell beings, fine matter, some animals and a few humans who can morph because of their perfections), transference type (e.g. good and pure substances realized by ascetics), fiery (e.g. heat that transforms or digests food), and karmic (the substrate where the karmic particles reside and which make the soul ever changing).

 Jain philosophy further divides the earthly body by symmetry, number of sensory organs, vitalities (_ayus_), functional capabilities and whether one body hosts one soul or one body hosts many.
 Every living being has one to five senses, three _balas_ (power of body, language and mind), respiration (inhalation and exhalation), and life-duration.
 All living beings, in every realm including the gods and hell beings, accrue and destroy eight types of karma according to the elaborate theories in Jain texts.
 Elaborate descriptions of the shape and function of the physical and metaphysical universe, and its constituents, are also provided in the Jain texts.[26]
 All of these elaborate theories attempt to illustrate and consistently explain the Jain karma theory in a deeply moral framework, much like Buddhism and Hinduism but with significant differences in the details and assumptions.

 Saṃsāra

-Gati_or_existences.jpgs are reborn in various realms of existence depending on their karmas, according to Jainism.]]
+s are reborn in various realms of existence depending on their karmas, according to Jainism.]]
 The conceptual framework of the Saṃsāra doctrine differs between the Jainism traditions and other Indian religions.
 For instance, in Jaina traditions, soul (_jiva_) is accepted as a truth, as is assumed in the Hindu traditions.
 It is not assumed in the Buddhist traditions.
 However, Saṃsāra or the cycle of rebirths, has a definite beginning and end in Jainism.
 The Jaina theosophy, unlike Hindu and Buddhist theosophies, asserts that each soul passes through 8,400,000 birth-situations, as they circle through _Saṃsāra_.
 As the soul cycles, states Padmanabh Jaini, Jainism traditions believe that it goes through five types of bodies: earth bodies, water bodies, fire bodies, air bodies and vegetable lives.
 With all human and non-human activities, such as rainfall, agriculture, eating and even breathing, minuscule living beings are taking birth or dying, their souls are believed to be constantly changing bodies.
 Perturbing, harming or killing any life form, including any human being, is considered a sin in Jainism, with negative karmic effects.

 Souls begin their journey in a primordial state, and exist in a state of consciousness continuum that is constantly evolving through _Saṃsāra_.
 Some evolve to a higher state; some regress asserts the Jaina theory, a movement that is driven by the karma.
 Further, Jaina traditions believe that there exist _Abhavya_ (incapable), or a class of souls that can never attain _moksha_ (liberation).
 The _Abhavya_ state of soul is entered after an intentional and shockingly evil act.
 Jainism considers souls as pluralistic each in a karma-samsara cycle, and does not subscribe to _Advaita_-style (not two) nondualism of Hinduism, or _Advaya_-style nondualism of Buddhism.
 A liberated soul in Jainism is one who has gone beyond _Saṃsāra_, is at the apex, is omniscient, remains there eternally, and is known as a _Siddha_.

 Cosmology

-Jain_universe.JPG

 Jain texts propound that the universe consists of many eternal _lokas_ (realms of existence).
 As in Buddhism and Hinduism, Jain cosmology believes both time and the universe are eternal without beginning and end, and that the universe is transient (impermanent in attributes) at the same time.
 The universe, body, matter and time are considered in Jain philosophy as separate from the soul (_jiva_ or _jivatman_).
 Their interaction explains life, living, death and rebirth.

-Jain_Cosmic_Time_Cycle.jpg According to the Jain texts, the universe is divided into three parts, the upper, middle, and lower worlds, called respectively _urdhva loka_, _madhya loka_, and _adho loka_.
+According to the Jain texts, the universe is divided into three parts, the upper, middle, and lower worlds, called respectively _urdhva loka_, _madhya loka_, and _adho loka_.
 As with the realms of existences, _Kāla_ (time) is without beginning and eternal; the cosmic wheel of time, called _kālachakra_, rotates ceaselessly.
 According to Jain texts, in this part of the universe, there are six periods of time within two aeons (_ara_), and in the first aeon the universe generates, and in the next it degenerates.
 Thus, the worldly cycle of time is divided into two parts or half-cycles, _utsarpiṇī_ (ascending) and _avasarpiṇī_ (descending). _Utsarpiṇī_ is a period of progressive prosperity, where happiness increases, while _avasarpiṇī_ is a period of increasing sorrow and immorality.
 According to Jain cosmology, it is currently the fifth _ara_ of _avasarpiṇī_ (half time cycle of degeneration).
 The present age is one of sorrow and misery, of religious decline, where the height and shape of living beings shrink.
 Jain thought holds that after the sixth _ara_, the universe will be reawakened in the new cycle and the start of _utsarpiṇī_ _aras_.

 According to Jain texts, sixty-three illustrious beings, called _śalākāpuruṣas_, are born on this earth in every _Dukhama-sukhamā_ _ara_.
 The Jain universal history is a compilation of the deeds of these illustrious persons.
 They comprise twenty-four _Tīrthaṅkaras_, twelve _chakravartins_, nine _balabhadra_, nine _narayana_, and nine _pratinarayana_.